 Benefits of Rotary High-Pressure Vane Pumps Compared to Fixed Displacement Pumps

 Rotary high-pressure vane pumps achieve the best volumetric efficiency in terms of technical specifications, often above 90%.
 This implies low fluid leakage and increased operational economy.
-Their designs are robust enough to efficiently work under pressures up to 3000 psi thus making them suitable for demanding industrial applications.
-However, fixed displacement pumps, being reliable as they are, usually have a lower efficiency level because of their unchanging displacement nature with typical operative pressures at 1000 – 2500 psi.
+Their designs are robust enough to efficiently work under pressures up to 3000 psi, thus making them suitable for demanding industrial applications.
+However, fixed displacement pumps, being as reliable as they are, usually have a lower efficiency level because of their unchanging displacement nature with typical operative pressures at 1000 – 2500 psi.

 Rotary high-pressure vane pumps also have maintenance advantages over others.
 The vanes self-correct as they wear; hence, performance remains optimal over long periods of time, leading to minimal maintenance activity with a resultant reduction in downtime.
 Conversely, fixed displacement pumps are normally subjected to frequent maintenance due to wear and tear-related problems, increasing operational costs.